cyclestreets/ios/Pods/BlocksKit/README.md

 Documentation
 =============

-An Xcode 4+ compatible documentation set is available [from CocoaDocs](http://cocoadocs.org/docsets/BlocksKit/2.0.0/).
+An Xcode-compatible documentation set is available [from CocoaDocs](http://cocoadocs.org/docsets/BlocksKit/).

 License
 =======

 BlocksKit is created and maintained by [Pandamonia LLC](https://github.com/pandamonia) under the MIT license.  **The project itself is free for use in any and all projects.**  You can use BlocksKit in any project, public or private, with or without attribution - though we prefer attribution!
 It helps us.

 Unsure about your rights?
-[Read more.](http://pandamonia.github.io/BlocksKit/index.html#license)
+[Read more.](http://opensource.org/licenses/MIT)

 Individual credits for included code exist in the header files and documentation.
 We thank them for their contributions to the open source community.